Denny Sanford

-Thomas Denny Sanford (born December 23, 1935) is an American businessman and philanthropist.
-He is the founder of First Premier Bank and the chairman and chief executive officer of its holding company, United National.
+Thomas Denny Sanford (December 23, 1935 – July 18, 2026) was an American businessman and philanthropist.
+He was the founder of First Premier Bank and the chairman and chief executive officer of its holding company, United National.

+Background

+Thomas Denny Sanford was born in Saint Paul, Minnesota, on December 23, 1935, during the Great Depression.
+His mother died of breast cancer when he was four years old and his father died when he was 20.
+Soon after graduating from high school, he was arrested for drinking and fighting and sentenced to juvenile detention; he was released early on the condition that he attend the University of Minnesota, from which he graduated in 1958.

+Sanford had two sons from his first marriage.
+In 1987, Sanford met his second wife, Colleen Anderson.
+They married in 1995 and divorced in 2005.

+Sanford died on July 18, 2026, aged 90.

 Career

 Sanford's mother was an immigrant from Sweden whose family settled in Chicago.
 His father grew up on a farm in Illinois.
-His first job was at age 8 working in his father's garment shop.
-He later became a student at the University of Minnesota, intending to become a doctor, but struggled with chemistry and switched majors, eventually graduating with a degree in psychology in 1958.
+His first job, at age eight, was in his father's garment shop.
+He later became a student at the University of Minnesota, intending to become a doctor, but struggled with chemistry and switched majors, graduating with a degree in psychology in 1958.
 Sanford made his fortune as the owner of subprime credit card providers First Premier Bank and Premier Bankcard.
 The bank is known for specializing in a wide range of high-interest, subprime credit cards marketed to people with low credit scores.
-In 2007, Sanford paid $4.5 million as part of a settlement with the New York Attorney General that alleged deceptive practices in marketing.
-Premier Bank offered a credit card with a 79.9% interest rate and a $300 limit, an amount cited by Senator Bernie Sanders as an example of "extortion and loan sharking".
+In 2007, the bank paid $4.5 million as part of a settlement with New York Attorney General Andrew Cuomo that alleged deceptive practices in marketing.
+Premier Bank offered a credit card with a 79.9% interest rate and a $300 limit, an amount Senator Bernie Sanders cited as an example of "extortion and loan sharking".

-In 2018, Sanford ranked #1103 on the Forbes World's Billionaires list, with wealth listed at $2.2 billion.
+In 2018, Forbes ranked Sanford 1,103rd on its "World's Billionaires" list, with a net worth of $2.2 billion.
+As of July 2026, Forbes estimated his net worth at $2.4 billion.

-Personal life and education

-Sanford was born in Saint Paul, Minnesota, in 1935, during the Great Depression.
-His mother died of breast cancer when he was four years old, his father when he was 20.
-Soon after graduating from high school, he was arrested for drinking and fighting and sentenced to juvenile detention; he was released early on condition he go to the University of Minnesota, from which he graduated in 1958.
-He has two sons from his first marriage.
-In 1987, Sanford met his second wife, Colleen Anderson.
-They married in 1995 and divorced in 2005.